 To clean the inside surfaces of the upper and lower front teeth, hold the brush vertically while making back-and-forth strokes over each tooth.
 Don’t forget to gently brush the surrounding gum tissue.

 You will then clean the biting surfaces of your teeth by using short, gentle strokes.
 Change the position of the brush as often as necessary to reach and clean all surfaces.
-After you are done, spit excess toothpaste out but do not rinse mouth out with water.
+After you are done, spit excess toothpaste out, but do not rinse your mouth out with water.

 How to Floss